What To Do In Japan

 1. Use Translation Apps

-Apps like Google Translate (with camera mode) help read menus, signs, and even conversations.
-Many restaurants have picture menus too.
+Google Translate camera mode helps with menus, signs, and quick chats.
+Many restaurants have picture menus.

 🚆